Libya, Somalia raids show U.S. reach, problems

 Somalia's Western-backed government said it did cooperate with Washington, though its control of much of the country, including the port of Barawe, 180 km (110 miles) south of the capital, Mogadishu, is limited by powerful armed groups.

 "We have collaboration with the world and with neighbouring countries in the battle against al Shabaab," Prime Minister Abdi Farah Shirdon said when asked of Somalia's role in the raid.

 Somali police said seven people were killed in Barawe.
-U.S. officials said their forces took no casualties but had broken off the fighting to avoid harming civilians.
-They failed to capture or kill their target during fighting around dawn at a seaside villa that al Shabaab said was one of its bases.
+U.S. officials said their forces took no casualties but broke off the fighting to avoid harming civilians.

 A Somali intelligence official said a Chechen commander, who might have been the Americans' target, was wounded.